GeromeRen/sonarqube/README.md

 # Overview
 * Container is based on [Microsoft Nanoserver](https://hub.docker.com/r/microsoft/nanoserver/) and [OpenJDK](https://hub.docker.com/_/openjdk/) <br/>
 * Container use Azure SQL Database as external database
+* Stateless Container use Azure SQL Database as external database as well as mount the Azure File share directly within the container using net use.
 # SonarQube Version
 Version 6.5
 # Getting Started Instructions